 Course requirements for a Ph.D. degree in Geology or Geological Engineering

 Selection of committee and major advisor

 All students must have a major advisor that will be the primary supervisor for the student's research.
 The major advisor must be a member of the Geology and Geological Engineering faculty.
 Each student must also have a committee made up of additional faculty members that will provide additional guidance and approval of the final thesis or dissertation.
 Requirements for M.S. and Ph.D. degrees differ as follows:

 M.S. committee: 3 members of the Geology and Geological Engineering faculty.

 Ph.D. committee: 3 members of the Geology and Geological Engineering faculty, and 1 from another discipline.
 Committee selections must be approved by the Chair of the department.

 The Prospectus is a written and oral summary of the research planned and results of any preliminary work performed.
 The summary must include background information, a description of the field site (if applicable), methods to be employed, preliminary results, and a tentative timeline for completion.
 The title, date, and abstract for the prospectus must be posted at least 5 days prior to the presentation.
 There must be one intervening semester between the defense of the thesis or dissertation prospectus and the defense of the thesis or dissertation.
-Requires submission of an official form to the Graduate School (Ph.D. only).
+Paper forms GS2 and GS6 are being phased out.
+See this page for more information.

 Completion of course work